mushroomhostage/RadioBeacon/README.md

-RadioBeacon - build radio towers, navigate using compasses
+RadioBeacon - build radio towers, navigate to them using compasses!

+Help your players find each other or other places of interest by building radio towers, broadcasting signals to be picked up by anyone within range and the proper equipment.

+Works great on "random spawn point" (solitude/apocalypse) themed servers.

 ## Features
-* Using existing in-game items (iron blocks, bars, compasses), no client mods or commands needed
+* Uses existing in-game items (iron blocks, bars, compasses), no client mods or commands needed
 * Antennas continuously transmit, larger antennas further
 * Message can be included in transmissions
 * Tune compasses to received transmission, navigate to the source